 Tied for number 1 on the world’s most venomous spider list, it’s the deadly funnel-web spider!
-The funnel-web spider has also earned a reputation of being one of the most aggressive spiders around.
+The funnel-web spider has also earned a reputation of being one of the most defensive spiders around.
 So, they not only look fierce… they are fierce!
 There are around 30 known species of funnel-web spiders; many of which are capable of delivering a very painful and potentially lethal bite.
 They, like most all spiders, are sexually dimorphic (females are much larger than the males).

 First the Stats…